ALL POSTS

 - Find a place on a table filled with water cups, jugs or glasses.
 These will be used to clean the crust on cups with coffee that will be forming after introducing grounds to water.
 This is done with two spoons. it is very important to keep the spoons clean in between the cups of coffee to not cross-contaminate.

 - Prepare a timer.
-At the moment of introduction of water to coffee grounds the timer must be started.
+At the moment of introduction of water to coffee grounds, the timer must be started.

-After filling all the coffee cups with water, wait until 4 minutes on the timer.
 Upon 4 minutes, take a clean spoon and start breaking the coffee crust by putting a spoon slightly in and gently swirling the crust around.
 It is recommended to feel the aroma that is released from under the crust.
 Clean the spoon and continue with breaking other cups with rinsing the spoon in water after each one.

 When the crust is broken on every cup take another clean spoon and start gathering the rest of the crust and foam by skimming the coffee surface.
 Do that as gently as possible to not disturb the coffee ground on the bottom of the cup.
 Dispose the gathered slurry in one cup and rinse spoons in a vessel with clean water.
 Repeat until all the cups are cleaned.

-Check the timer.
-Upon 10 to 12 minutes you can start tasting the coffee.
 Use a clean spoon to try the coffee beverage by slurping it.
 That makes a liquid coffee into spray, covering more receptors simultaneously.
-This ,however, is not a must-do thing so do not worry if you don’t feel comfortable slurping in the presence of other people.
+This , however, is not a must-do thing so do not worry if you don’t feel comfortable slurping in the presence of other people.

-Rinse the spoon in clean water after each time you try the coffee.
 It is also common to spit the coffee out into a spittoon after experiencing it to not get over caffeinated.

 Do not forget to taste coffee at different temperatures, since the higher the quality , the more complex the flavor profile will be.